Language and Culture in Salvador, Brazil

 2630 Wescoe Hall

-Luciano Tosta, Assistant Professor in the Department of Spanish and Portuguese, will lead the program.
+Luciano Tosta, Associate Professor in the Department of Spanish and Portuguese, will lead the program.
 Professor Tosta is from Salvador, so he is very familiar with the city, its history, and Brazilian culture.
 He has led other study abroad programs to Salvador.